Dave-team/Knowledge-base/Management.md

 # Management

+Papier notes
+New joiner: lots of easy wins that don’t have time pressure.
+Don’t do these yourself

 ## Role of the manager
 -	Managers function: not to make people work, but to make it possible for people to do work
 -	Management in 3 steps: